en

 The typical major karaoke chains are:

-Every Karaoke box has its own unique characteristics, so pick the karaoke box that works best for you!
+You can find most of them around Nagoya Station and around Sakae.
+Every Karaoke box has its own unique characteristics, so pick the one that works best for you!

-Check the Schedule and Grab Your Tickets, Prepare for Nagoya Live Music.
+Check the Schedule and Grab Your Tickets, Prepare for Nagoya Live Music

-Nagoya’s live music side has a wide range of cultural performances at its concert halls, clubs and Ryotei (traditional Japanese restaurants).
+Nagoya’s live music side has a wide range of cultural performances at its concert halls, clubs, and Ryotei (traditional Japanese restaurants).

 Club Quattro